daniel a rios

 Favorite Python packages:

-django, pytest, pytest-picked, django-extensions, more-itertools
+django, pytest, pytest-picked, django-extensions, pdbpp, pdir2

 Favorite Text Editor: